vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 the duration range in the protocol.
 I have also indicated that I now try the 150 lb with fingers excluded on alternate days (starting 2025-05-21).

+### Update on 2025-07-09

+I reintroduced attempts to close 200 lb, and in the process switched from alternating between two protocols (close-and-hold with all fingers, close-and-hold with specific fingers excluded) across two days to alternating between three protocols (those two and attempt to close 200 lb) across three days.